brettchalupa/projectbook/src/web-components/component-library.md

 What if instead all someone had to do to get an image gallery was use the `<cl-gallery>` tag or to get a card display they use `<cl-card>`?
 That'd allow the component library (cl) to provide the needed defaults with the ability for them to be overriden or themed as needed.

 In many ways, this project is about creating a generic-ish design system for building websites and web applications.
+It will help you learn a component library and think about user interfaces in small, composable pieces.

 ## Spec